Sinner beats Zverev to retain Australian Open title

 The world number one became the first Italian to win three Grand Slams

-Italy's Jannik Sinner celebrates winning the final against Germany's Alexander Zverev. — Reuters
+Italy's Jannik Sinner celebrates with the trophy after defeating Germany's Alexander Zverev. — AFP

 Jannik Sinner retained his Australian Open title with an emphatic 6-3 7-6(4) 6-3 win over Alexander Zverev on Sunday, breaking new ground for Italian tennis and leaving his German rival smarting after a third Grand Slam final defeat.